The beginner's guide to IT help desk software

 IT help desks are at the front-end of delivering the variety of IT services provided by the IT department in an organization.
 It typically serves as the single point of contact (SPOC) for any requirement, issue or assistance that the employees (end users) need in availing technology services.
 In mature organizations, the IT help desk guarantees timely assistance and prompt resolution of issues by defining and publishing their assured service levels.
 Delivering such high levels of service and end user experience is critical for any organization to meet their business goals and increase their leverage in the market.

-To facilitate the IT help desk goals of the organization, IT teams typically deploy an IT help desk software which can help manage the IT ticket lifecycle, automate routine tasks, and optimize their processes and workflows, directly resulting in increased productivity and reduced costs, and yet provide better service levels and customer experience.
+To facilitate the IT help desk goals of the organization, IT teams typically deploy IT help desk software which can help manage the IT ticket lifecycle, automate routine tasks, and optimize their processes and workflows, directly resulting in increased productivity and reduced costs, and yet provide better service levels and customer experience.

 Manage the life cycle of any issues or requests for service raised by end users.